sandeep20162017/GPUAccelaration/README.md

-# Revolutionizing HPC Performance using Amazon NVIDIA and Modular language - Case study for banking sector
+# Revolutionizing HPC Performance using Amazon Cloud and Modular language - Case study for banking sector

 ## Abstract

 The financial industry heavily relies on computational applications for busiess, but these applications often face challenges as this high performance applications use outdated CPU technology.
 This research paper explores the potential of utilizing the Mojo programming language to optimize critical financial computations.
 Mojo, with its innovative features such as powerful compile-time metaprogramming, integration of adaptive compilation techniques, and support for heterogeneous systems, presents a novel solution to these challenges.
-Furthermore, we investigate the scalability of this solution by deploying it on multiple Amazon G4dn instances, each equipped with NVIDIA T4 GPUs, known for their cost-effectiveness, high performance, and GPU optimization capabilities.
+Furthermore, we investigate the scalability of this solution by deploying it on multiple  AWS EC2 C6i (c6i.8xlarge), known for their cost-effectiveness, high performance, and GPU optimization capabilities.

 ## 1. Introduction